luffah/obkey/README.md

 # obkey - openbox key editor - undead
 ```
 obkey development was dead.
-but, a powerfull sorceress summoned it as an UNDEAD.
+but, an evil sorceress summoned it as an UNDEAD.
 now, with its code contaminated by the GPL virus, it bites.
 coming soon to a computer near you.
 ```